Overlooked teams up with newspapers to fight fake news – TechCrunch

 “We didn’t want to build a news aggregator, and we didn’t want to build a social network,” Sehremelis said.
 “We wanted to combine them.”

 So Overlooked is an app where users — initially college students — can post, share and comment on articles.
 And that’s basically all they can do.
-They won’t be able to post any original content of their own, which Sehremelis said already “eliminates the possibility of a deepfake” video or image that’s been edited to mislead.
+They won’t be able to post any original content of their own, which Sehremelis said already “eliminates the possibility of a deep fake” video or image that’s been edited to mislead.

 Of course, misinformation doesn’t just come from individual posts, but also from articles posted by publishers across the web.
 Those kinds of articles might still be shared on Overlooked, but Sehremelis argued that by eliminating user-generated content, the startup “drastically reduces the amounts of data that we have to vet.”